al-mun/budget/README.md

 Enter your monthly salary or wage, then begin entering your expenses.
 Remaining budget will be displayed totally, or individually based on category.

-Delete/Modify buttons not working yet.
+Delete/Modify buttons are working now.

-page can also be seen on munoza.com/budget
+Page can be seen on munoza.com/budget

-Working on delete buttons for each category.
-As well as modify buttons.
-Might possibly redo project in Vue.